sunstep/sunstep/README.md

 - 👋 Hi, I’m @Vigilante
-- I mainly create strippers for deathrun in tf2, but other game modes are also possible.
 - I can cross off installing Arch Linux from scratch from my bucket list.
 - Gentoo when?
 - By the way I use vim